MozeBaltyk/mozebaltyk.github.io/content/posts/secrets-k8s/index.md

 In short: `sops` solves encrypted files, `ksops` plugs that idea into a Kustomize-based deployment process.

 ## Using Vault when the source of truth is external

-Sometimes the right answer is: *do not store the real secret in Git or in Helm at all.*

-That is where Vault becomes interesting.

 With Vault, Kubernetes workloads can fetch secrets at runtime, and in some cases they can fetch **dynamic** secrets with a lease and automatic expiration.
 This is far better than hardcoding one long-lived password into every environment.